Jane Solose, Professor of Piano

-Jane Solose leads an active career as a featured concerto soloist, solo recitalist, chamber musician, duo pianist and master teacher that has taken her to Korea, Japan, Austria, Bulgaria, Hungary, Serbia, Russia, Canada, and around the U.S. A native of Niagara Falls, Canada, she is a graduate of the Royal Conservatory of Music, the University of Toronto and the University of Western Ontario, Canada.
-Dr. Solose received her DMA from the Eastman School of Music, where she was awarded its prestigious Performer's Certificate and was David Burge’s first teaching assistant.
+Jane Solose leads an active career as a featured concerto soloist, solo recitalist, chamber musician, duo pianist and master teacher that has taken her to Korea, Japan, Austria, Bulgaria, Hungary, Serbia, Russia, Argentina, Canada, and around the U.S. She received her DMA from the Eastman School of Music, where she was awarded the prestigious Performer's Certificate and was David Burge’s first teaching assistant.

 Dr. Solose is listed on the distinguished international roster of Steinway Artists.
-Her four CDs were released by Eroica Classical Recordings, Capstone Records and Parma Records, and her articles have been published in the journals 20th Century Music and Clavier.
-Her performances have been broadcast on TV and radio in Canada, Korea, Hungary, and the U.S. She is frequently invited to perform at the American Liszt Festival.
+Her three solo CDs were released by Eroica Classical Recordings and Capstone Records, and her articles have been published in 20th Century Music and Clavier.
+She has performed and presented at College Music Society conferences in Austria, Argentina, and Japan and in the U.S., at American Liszt Festivals, and at Alan Walker’s Great Romantics Festival in Canada.

-During summer 2011, Dr. Solose toured Eastern Europe and presented recitals and master classes in Bulgaria and Hungary, and also performed at the World Piano Conference in Serbia.
-In 2005 she presented solo recitals, lectures and master classes at various universities in South Korea, and performed Beethoven’s Emperor Concerto with the Gwangu Symphony.
+In 2011, Dr. Solose toured Eastern Europe where she presented solo recitals and master classes in Bulgaria and Hungary, and performed at Serbia’s World Piano Conference.
+In 2005 she presented solo recitals, lectures and master classes in South Korea, and performed Beethoven’s Emperor Concerto with the Gwangu Symphony.

-Duo Solose, a duo-piano collaboration with her sister, Kathleen Solose (Professor of Piano, University of Saskatoon) has performed to enthusiastic ovations.
+Duo Solose, a duo-piano collaboration with her sister Kathleen has performed to enthusiastic ovations.
 In 2008 they were invited to perform in St. Petersburg, Russia at the Rimsky-Korsakov State Conservatory and at Sheremetev Palace.
-In 2003 they toured Hungary, presenting concerts, master classes and lectures at various universities and conservatories throughout the country.
-Their CD of duo piano works was released by Eroica Classical Recordings.
+In 2003 they toured Hungary, presenting concerts, master classes and lectures at universities and conservatories throughout the country.
+Eroica Classical Recordings released their CD of duo piano works.